Report an accessibility problem

 Description

-The minor program in chemistry offered by the School of Mathematical and Natural Sciences gives students expanded proficiency in the area of chemistry.
-The program's additional biochemistry and analytical chemistry courses give students more experience in the advanced and integrative fields of chemistry.
+The minor program in chemistry offered by the School of Mathematical and Natural Sciences enhances your proficiency and understanding in the field of chemistry.
+The program's biochemistry and analytical chemistry courses give you experience in the advanced and integrative fields of chemistry.

 At a glance

 The minor in chemistry consists of 18 credit hours of coursework, of which a minimum of nine hours must be upper division.
-A minimum of nine upper-division credit hours must be completed through courses offered by the School of Mathematical and Natural Sciences.
+A minimum of six upper-division credit hours must be earned through courses offered by the New College of Interdisciplinary Arts and Sciences.
 Credit hours may not be shared between major and minor requirements.
-All courses used to satisfy requirements for the minor must be passed with a "C" (2.00) or better.
+All courses used to satisfy requirements for the minor must be completed with a grade of "C" (2.00 on a 4.00 scale) or better.

 Prerequisite courses may be needed in order to complete the requirements of this minor.